 As we shared last week, we just bought some rural bare land and are in the process of learning permaculture design principles PDC.
 That opens a new chapter at Northern Homestead.

 We started as homesteaders without owning a speck of land.
-Continued as urban homesteaders where we turned a yard into a garden and are now entering a bigger scale homestead on our acreage out in the country.
+Continued as urban homesteaders where we turned a yard into a garden and are now entering a bigger scale growing food on an acreage out in the country.
 There should be lots to share about.

 No matter where you are on your homesteading journey, we hope you find something useful, educational, helpful, or just plain entertaining.